 The world of horse racing can seem small sometimes and with it the random collision of remarkable talents.
 It is a fact of which I’m reminded by the unlikely hero of our 1974 Derby chapter.
-In that year or two before the lingering effects of the Great Depression gave way to the frenzied activity of World War II, a young man guided a cart horse pulling a bread van around the beachside streets of Glenelg and the shores of Holdfast Bay in Adelaide.
+In that year or two before the lingering effects of the Great Depression gave way to the frenzied activity of World War II, a young man guided a cart-horse pulling a bread van around the beachside streets of Glenelg and the shores of Holdfast Bay in Adelaide.
 George Maxwell Hanlon, at the age of twenty-one, didn’t want the job but it brought him a living wage.
 And as a child of the Depression, he understood the value of money.
-On his rounds, he indulged his dreams of becoming a racehorse trainer.
+On his rounds, he indulged in his dreams of becoming a racehorse trainer.

 On Friday, 10 September 1971, a special charter plane arrived at Sydney airport after an arduous eight-hour flight from Auckland, New Zealand.
-On board was a valuable cargo of six racehorses, and all were destined for the rich Sydney and Melbourne spring meetings.
+Onboard was a valuable cargo of six racehorses, and all were destined for the rich Sydney and Melbourne spring meetings.
 Three of the thoroughbreds, Classic Mission, Classic Nature and Crown Law hailed from the Woodville stables of leading New Zealand trainer, Syd Brown, who accompanied his team on what had proven to be a long, dramatic and turbulent journey.
-There was a further delay in disembarkation even after touchdown due to difficulties with the airport’s offloading facilities.
+There was a further delay in disembarkation even after the touchdown due to difficulties with the airport’s offloading facilities.
 However, all of this was to be as nothing compared to the turbulence and protracted drama that one of that cargo was about to visit upon Australian racing officialdom.